 The primary purpose for seeking shareholder approval of the Amended 2012 Plan is to preserve our ability to grant awards that are intended to qualify as performance-based compensation under Section 162(m) of the Code.
-Section 162(m) generally provides that compensation provided by a publicly held corporation to its "covered employees" (the corporation's chief executive officer or any of its three most highly paid named executive officers) is not deductible by the corporation for U.S. federal income tax purposes for any taxable year to the extent it exceeds \$1 million.
+Section 162(m) generally provides that compensation provided by a publicly held corporation to its "covered employees" (the corporation's chief executive officer or any of its three most highly paid named executive officers (other than its chief executive officer or chief financial officer)) is not deductible by the corporation for U.S. federal income tax purposes for any taxable year to the extent it exceeds \$1 million.